sgarcez/arseparse/README.md

 # this lets us process/modify the kwargs before we execute the callable.
 # we can rely on attributes resulting from root_options to be set.
-# Here config gets replaced by three objects: settings, db_session and user_svc
+# here config gets replaced by three objects: settings, db_session and user_svc
 def bootstrap(**kwargs):
     config_uri = kwargs.pop('config')
     settings = myapp.parse_app_config(config_uri)